Live Dealer Hi Lo

 Obviously, when you see a low card like a 3 or a 4 on board, guessing “higher” is an easy choice, so the game compensates for this knowledge edge by assigning odds to the lower and higher bets based on the current card rank.
 So in this scenario, betting on lower with a 4 showing would be a big risk, as you can only win when a 2 or a 3 is dealt next, but if it does you’ll earn a commensurately large reward.

-Playtech’s version of Live Hi Lo should not be confused with another online casino product known as Draw Hi Lo.
-Although the games are essentially identical, aside from their names, Draw Hi Lo is produced by the Betsoft company and lacks live dealer functionality.
+Live Hi Lo should not be confused with another online casino product known as Draw High Low.
+The games are essentially identical.
+However, aside from their names, Draw High Low is a Betsoft game that lacks live dealer functionality.
 Nucleus Gaming also offers their version at top US online casinos.
-So if you see Draw Hi Lo out there during your subsequent searches for a Live Dealer Hi Lo table, realize that this version of the game incorporates simple graphics rather than a live streamed studio session.
+So if you see Draw Hi Lo out there during your subsequent searches for a Live Dealer Hi-Lo table, realize that this version of the game incorporates simple graphics rather than a live-streamed studio session.
 It is still a fun option if the live casino is not a mist for you.

 Another similarly named game is Genie’s Hi Lo, which is also designed by Playtech.
 In this game, which features a distinctive pink logo and background with a virtual female dealer named “Genie,” the basic Hi Lo structure is maintained.
 However, the deck includes a single joker card and a few rules have been modified.
 Once again, don’t confuse Genie’s Hi Lo with Live Hi Lo while looking for a table.